alantrinh/fishsticks-chess/README.md

 Presenting my final project at the Spiced Academy Data Science bootcamp

+`npm install` and then `npm start` to start front-end server and 'npm start-api` to start api server

 ## The approach

 Since convolutional neural networks are good at image recognition maybe that could be transferred to evaluating a chess board.